samyeh0527/Docker-Dockerfile/README.md

-Provide raspberry Pi image the Dockerfile didn't havd CMD["/bin/bash"] you should add "/bin/bash" in the docker build .
+Provide raspberry Pi image .but didn't havd CMD["/bin/bash"] you should add "/bin/bash" in the docker build .